Crown Prince Meets Singapore President At WEF Annual Meeting

 Date

-Al Hussein bin Abdullah II on Thursday met with Singapore President Tharman Shanmugaratnam, on the sidelines of the 55th Annual Meeting of the World Economic Forum (WEF) in Davos.
+AMMAN - HRH crown prince Hussein on Thursday met with Singapore President Tharman Shanmugaratnam, on the sidelines of the 55th Annual Meeting of the World Economic Forum (WEF) in Davos.

 The Crown Prince commended efforts underway to implement the bilateral cooperation agreements signed during his recent visit to Singapore.

-The meeting also covered regional developments, with His Royal Highness stressing the need to step up efforts to ensure that the Gaza ceasefire holds and maximise international aid to the Strip.
+The meeting also covered regional developments, with His Royal Highness stressing the need to step up efforts to ensure that the Gaza ceasefire holds and maximise international aid to the Strip, the statement said.

 The Crown Prince expressed appreciation for Singapore's support for peace efforts in the region and for UNRWA.